insanj/carrots/README.md

 🥕 carrot bundles & roasted carrots. lovely bonus food items!

 <p align="center">
-<b>Built for 1.14, 1.14.1, and 1.14.2 (up to Pre-Release 1)</b>
+<b>Built for 1.14, 1.14.1, 1.14.2, 1.14.3, and 1.14.4 (Pre-Release 5)</b>
 </p>

 <br/>

 ## Features

+- **Roasted Carrots**: Smelt an excellent new food from Carrot Bundles that provides bonus status effects.
 - **Carrot Bundle**: Craft a new food item with 4 carrots and 1 string.
 You can only feed this to other players!
-- **Magenta Carrot Bundle**: Dye the Carrot Bundle with magenta dye.
-More coming soon!
+- **Multicolor Carrot Bundles**: Combine a Carrot Bundle with any dye.
+Experience the carrot rainbow!
-- **Roasted Carrots**: Smelt an excellent new food from Carrot Bundles that provides bonus status effects.

 <br/><br/>